Furnace Replacement Cost In Canada: A Detailed Guide

 The average cost for a furnace replacement in Canada is $3,500 to $5,000.
 This cost estimate includes the replacement unit and the labor costs.

-- Typical Cost: $3,500: The average cost of a high-efficiency furnace unit in Canada is $3,500.
-This cost factors in the installation by an insured HVAC company.
+• Average Cost: $3,500: The average cost of a high-efficiency furnace unit in Canada is $3,500.
+This cost factors in the installation by an insured HVAC Installation Company in Hamilton, ON.

-- Higher than Average Cost: $5,500: This cost is higher than your average furnace replacement in Canada, and typically refers to higher-end units.
-It also applies to units that require the complex installation of premium furnace brands.
+• Higher than Average Cost: $5,500: This cost exceeds the usual price for furnace replacements in Canada and typically applies to higher-end units or those requiring the complex installation of premium furnace brands.

-As you will discover later, several factors influence the cost of replacing a furnace in Canada.
-Therefore, you should look at this guide as a general guideline only, and the actual price you get could be higher or lower.
-Furnace replacement companies also use various factors when estimating a quote, depending on the company you hire.
+As you will discover later, several factors influence the cost of Furnace Replacement in Hamilton, ON.
+Therefore, you should look at this guide as a general guideline only.
+You’ll want to get a quote from a reliable HVAC company for a better idea of your costs.

 Factors Affecting Furnace Replacement Cost In Canada

 You have several options for brands and manufacturers of furnaces in Canada.
-The top brands are Goodman, York, Armstrong, KeepRite, Heil, Daikin, Bryant, Luxaire, and Coleman.
+Some of the top brands are Goodman, York, Armstrong, KeepRite, Heil, Daikin, Bryant, Luxaire, and Coleman.
 The brand selection might vary from one HVAC contractor to another.
-If you have any specific preference for the brand, you can talk to your contractor about it.
+If you have any specific preference for the brand, talk to your contractor about it.

 Depending on which brand you choose, the price range starts at $3,000 to $7,500+ for the premium brands.